 In addition, seven residence halls on the Ft.
 Lauderdale/Davie campus serve undergraduate, graduate, health professions, and law students, with a capacity for housing nearly 1,500 students in approximately 207,000 square feet of living space.
-The Commons, a 525-bed residence hall, opened its doors to students in August 2007.

-There are also housing facilities specifically for graduate students.
 The Rolling Hills Graduate Apartment Complex can accommodate up to 373 graduate students in fully furnished, single and quad rooms.
 On the Fort Lauderdale/Davie campus, the Cultural Living Center has 135 furnished single and double apartments for upper-level undergraduate and graduate students.